Five Great Winter Festivals in Nagano

-Another popular portion of the Iiyama Snow Festival is the kamakura igloo village (late January to late February) where you can dine with your family and friends.
+While not part of the Iiyama Snow Festival, the kamakura igloo village is another popular attraction in Iiyama from late January to late February, where you can dine with your family and friends.
 The restaurant serves Noroshi Nabe, a hot pot meal featuring locally grown vegetables and mushrooms.
-Reservations are required, so please see the official English website for more information.
+Reservations are required, so please see the igloo village's official English website for more information.

 Dates: Second Saturday and Sunday of February

 More Information: Iiyama Snow Festival on Go!
 Nagano